The people of the HASTINGS area reaching out as FAMILY in support and SERVICE to one another.

 See the person before the problem.

-Partner with those we serve and expect them to provide for themselves to the best of their ability.
+Partner with those we serve and help them to provide for themselves to the best of their ability.

 Offer help and hope.